rowa78/k8s-gitops/ansible/roles/lablabs.rke2/README.md

   # region: "" # optional - defaults to us-east-1
   # folder: "" # optional - defaults to top level of bucket
 # Override default containerd snapshotter
-rke2_snapshooter: overlayfs
+rke2_snapshotter: "{{ rke2_snapshooter }}"
+rke2_snapshooter: overlayfs # legacy variable that only exists to keep backward compatibility with previous configurations

 # Deploy RKE2 with default CNI canal
-rke2_cni: canal
+rke2_cni: [canal]

 # Validate system configuration against the selected benchmark
-# (Supported value is "cis-1.23" or eventually "cis-1.6" if you are running RKE2 prior 1.25)
+# (Supported value is "cis-1.23" or eventually "cis-1.6" if you are running RKE2 prior 1.25 or "cis" for rke2 1.30+)
 rke2_cis_profile: ""

 # Download Kubernetes config file to the Ansible controller